andavissuse/kynda/doc/extraction-executables.md

 * Arguments:  The executable should take a data bundle as its argument.

 * Return values:  The executable should return a list of the values for the intended feature.
-The values should be returned as one string per line (even numeric values are treated as strings; it is the responsibility of the comparison executable to transform the strings into other types of values for comparison.
+The values should be returned as one string per line.
+Even numeric values should be provided as strings; it is the responsibility of the comparison executable to transform the strings into other types of values as needed for comparison.

 ## Template
 See .\/templates\/extraction-executable.tmpl